How To Photograph Meteor Showers

 Another highly reliable meteor shower is the Leonid Meteor Shower in November in the constellation Leo.
 Not only are these showers a reliable yearly event, but every 33 years or so, there is a spectacular spike of meteors.
 The next Leonid peak is predicted to occur in 2033 or 2034.

 Successfully photographing the Perseid meteor shower and any of these dazzling events, in general, requires more than a press of the shutter button.
 It entails a mix of preparation, knowledge, and technique.
 You’ll need the right gear, the patience to plan, and the skill to execute.
 It’s about understanding your camera’s settings, mastering long exposure, and scouting the perfect location.
 Another important factor is the phase of the moon.
 Any meteor shower is enhanced by occurring near a new moon allowing dimmer meteors to be seen in a dark sky.
 If your only option is photographing during a brighter phase of the moon, consider a filter that is designed to block the light waves coming from the moon.
 Longer exposures will naturally be necessary, but they are also more likely to capture a meteor streak or two.
+Depending on the camera, any exposure longer than 30 seconds will require the bulb setting rather than manual.

 Moving toward preparing to capture these fleeting moments, you’ll want to have an in-depth look at the equipment and settings that pave the way for those impeccable shots.
 Having the right tools and knowing how to use them are both equally important.
 I’ll guide you through choosing cameras and lenses, setting up your tripod, and pinning down the essential camera settings for long exposure photography, so every shot you take brings the awe of the cosmos right into your frame.